charlehsin/charlehsin.github.io/_posts/2021-11-18-use-correct-cert-for-tls-in-net5.md

 ---
-title                    : "Use a certificate with correct private key and storage flags for TCP TLS in .NET 5." date                     : 2021-11-18 08:00:00 -0800 last_modified_at         : 2021-11-19 16:00:00 -0800
+title                    : "Valid certificate for TCP TLS in .NET 5." date                     : 2021-11-18 08:00:00 -0800
+last_modified_at         : 2021-11-21 16:00:00 -0800
 categories               : Coding DotNet5
 permalinks               : /:categories/:year/:month/:day/:title.html
 header:
   teaser                 : /assets/images/teaser-tcptls-cred-error.jpg
 ---

+This post shows sample codes about how to create valid certificate for TCP TLS.

 .NET 5 provides great support to [create TCP listener and client in TCP TLS](https://docs.microsoft.com/en-us/dotnet/api/system.net.security.sslstream?view=net-6.0).
 Related sample codes can be found at my [GitHub repository](https://github.com/charlehsin/net5-crypto-tutorial).
 Specifically, check the implementation of the [these classes](https://github.com/charlehsin/net5-crypto-tutorial/tree/main/app/TcpOperations).
 Find how to use those classes at the implementation of the following method at [Program.cs](https://github.com/charlehsin/net5-crypto-tutorial/blob/main/app/Program.cs).